retorquere/zotero-better-bibtex/README.md

 these guidelines simply express my ideal bug submission.
 I of course prefer very clearly documented issue reports over fuzzy ones, but I prefer fuzzy ones over missed ones.

+# A new dev system

+I hate asking for money for BBT, but the time has come: my MacBook Air is not really hacking it anymore, and in order to do decent cross-platform support, a MacBook is what I need.
+[Anything you can spare](https://www.paypal.me/retorquere)  towards that goal is very much appreciated.